-Full details of the Options Menu are provided in Section 2.3.5.
+Full details of the Options Menu are provided in Section 2.3.5, "Accessing the Options Menu".

 When modifying a configuration, a specific section can be selected from the Sections Menu.
-The Sections Menu is displayed automatically after you select the option "Modify an existing configuration script", or it can be accessed from the Options Menu of the current section by selecting the option "Go to Sections Menu" (refer to Section 2.3.5).
+The Sections Menu is displayed automatically after you select the option "Modify an existing configuration script", or it can be accessed from the Options Menu of the current section by selecting the option "Go to Sections Menu" (refer to Section 2.3.5, "Accessing the Options Menu").